4 Calming Treats For Dogs That Actually Work

 - Trying to escape

 “If your dog is very stressed or anxious, schedule a consultation with your veterinarian or a veterinary behaviorist,” Dr. Coates told The Dodo.

 Are calming treats safe for dogs?

 In comparison to medications, nutritional supplements are not regulated, which makes it hard to determine which ones are safe and effective.
 So it’s super important you do your research before making a purchase.

 “Make sure you only purchase calming treats made by reputable manufacturers,” Dr. Coates said.
 “This will increase the chances that the treats are free from potentially dangerous contaminants and actually contain the active ingredients listed on the label.”

 Another thing to look out for when hunting for the best calming treats for your dog is the National Animal Supplements Council (NASC) Quality Seal on the label.
 “Products labeled with the [NASC] Quality Seal meet industry-imposed standards and pass a third-party audit,” Dr. Coates explained.

 Best calming treats for dogs

-These chews are clinically proven to work within 30 minutes and last up to four hours.
-They also come in four different flavors, so you can choose whichever one your pup will be most obsessed with.
+Clinically proven to work within 30 minutes and last up to four hours.
+These treats also come in four different flavors, so you can choose whichever one your pup will be most obsessed with.

 According to Dr. Coates, there are also special formulas of food that can be given to your pup to reduce anxiety.